justinbkay/bccsurvey/README.md

 bccsurvey
 =========

-A small survey app for my meteor presentation
+A small Meteor.JS survey app for my meteor presentation at Boise Code Camp 2014.